Industries Most Targeted by CDTFA Sales Tax Audits in California

 How We Defend Targeted Businesses During CDTFA Audits

-At Boulanger CPA and Consulting PC, we represent clients across every major high-risk industry.
-Our process includes:
+At Boulanger CPA and Consulting PC, our defense process includes:

 - Pre-audit risk analysis